MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 To demonstrate how to use the events, start by registering a handler for `NavigationStarting` that cancels any requests not using HTTPS.

-1. In the `Form1.cs` file, update the constructor to match the following code snippet and add the `EnsureHttps` function as follows.
+1. In the `Form1.cs` file, update the constructor to match the following code, adding the `EnsureHttps` function as follows:

     ```csharp
     public Form1()